 The Board has delegated broad executive powers to the CEO to manage and operate ZLAP's business.
-ZLAP appointed a Head of Life and Pensions ('HLP') in 2017 which is a new role approved by the CBI.
-The HLP has executive authority to manage ZLAP's Irish domestic business.
+The ZLAP Head of Life and Pensions has executive authority to manage ZLAP's Irish domestic business.

-The CEO retains direct responsibility for ZLAP's cross-border business.
 The following key management committees have been established to assist and support the CEO and other senior management in fulfilling their responsibilities:

 - 1. The Management Committee assists and supports the ZLAP CEO in managing and overseeing the business and operations of ZLAP's business.
-The Management Committee reports to the HLP who in turn reports to the CEO. - The Asset Liability Management and Investment Committee ('ALMIC') assists the CEO in managing and overseeing the investment of ZLAP's portfolio of investment assets in accordance with the investment strategy. - 3.
+The Management Committee reports to the HLP who in turn reports to the CEO. - 2.
+The Asset Liability Management and Investment Committee ('ALMIC') assists the CEO in managing and overseeing the investment of ZLAP's portfolio of investment assets in accordance with the investment strategy. - 3.
 The With-Profits Committee considers the report of the Head of Actuarial Function on unitised with-profits dividends to be added to policyholders' investment accounts and material unitised with-profits matters.

 - 4. The Risk and Control Committee ('RCC') assists the CEO and members of the Management Committee by providing an integrated assurance forum to manage, control, oversee and co-ordinate risk management, compliance and internal control activities. - 5.
 The Operational Risk Committee ('ORC') assists the CEO and Chief Risk Officer ('CRO') in managing and overseeing ZLAP's operational risk management and internal control activities.
-The ORC is chaired by the Chief Operating Officer ('COO').
+The ORC is chaired by the Chief Operating Officer ('COO'). - 6.
+The Reinsurance Committee ('RIC') assists with the development, management, governance and oversight of ZLAP's reinsurance arrangements. - 7.
+The Product Development Committee ('PDC') assists with the development, underwriting, oversight and governance of ZLAP's new and existing products. - 8.
+The Conduct, Regulatory and Compliance Committee ('CRCC') supports the management and mitigation of Conduct, Regulatory and Compliance risk in ZLAP. - The Cross Border Management Committee ('CBMC') assists the ZLAP CEO to develop strategic, financial and operating plans in relation to ZLAP's cross-border business (including freedom of service business) and the business of ZLAP's Branch.

-ZLAP has a branch in Italy which operates on a freedom of establishment basis ('ZLAP Italy Branch').
+ZLAP has a Branch in Italy which operates on a freedom of establishment basis ('ZLAP Italy Branch').
 ZLAP Italy Branch performs sales, marketing, new business preparation and client services liaison functions.
 As part of ZLAP, ZLAP Italy Branch is subject to the system of governance detailed in this section.
 A Branch Manager is responsible for the operation of the branch on a day to day basis and monitoring local compliance and risk in accordance with guidelines issued by ZLAP.
 All other cross border business is written by ZLAP on a freedom of services basis.